reekKiE/CompleteSuicideManual-En/English/chapter_12.md

 ### Suicide ranks among the top among those aged 20 to 30

 In terms of causes of death, suicide ranks seventh in the past ten years, following cancer, heart disease, cerebral hemorrhage, pneumonia, bronchitis, accidents, and aging.
 In the post-war period, many people died from tuberculosis and gastroenteritis, so the order is still behind them.
-However, looking at age groups, records in recent years show that suicide ranks first or second behind accidents or cancer among those in their twenties and thirties.
+However, looking at age groups, records in recent years show that suicide ranks first or second behind accidents or cancer among those in their 20s and 30s.
 Among those aged 15 to 19 and 40 to 44, they also ranked third.
 Among the elderly, who have a high suicide rate, the ranking of suicides declines with age.
 This is the reason why the Statistics and Information Department of the Ministry of Health and Welfare said, "It may not be correct to say that most suicides are elderly based on numbers alone."

 Cancer, which ranks first, kills more than 10,000 people in their 40s.
 But as people in their 50s, 60s, and 70s, the number of deaths increases to 20,000, 40,000, and 60,000.
 At the same time, the ranking order of suicide is fifth, sixth, and seventh.